cristobal-merono/cristobal-merono.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <a href='https://portalcientifico.upm.es/es/ipublic/researcher/271791'>Universidad Politécnica de Madrid</a>.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p> ETSI Navales, Campus Ciudad Universitaria, Madrid</p>
+    <p> ETSI Navales, Campus Ciudad Universitaria, Madrid.</p>
     <p> <strong>email:</strong> cj.merono at upm.es </p>

-news: true # includes a list of news items
+news: false # includes a list of news items (true/false)
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Associate Professor (Profesor Contratado Doctor) at Universidad Politécnica de Madrid.
+I belong to the [M^2ASAI](https://dcain.etsin.upm.es/m2asai/) research group at UPM.
+I am also a member of the research team of the project [AGAPI](https://dcain.etsin.upm.es/agapi/index.html).

+<strong> Research: </strong>

+My main research interests lie in Inverse Problems for Partial Differential Equations, specially in Inverse Scattering and the Calderón Problem.

+<strong> Calderón Problem: </strong>

+The Calderón Problem is the mathematical model of [Electrical Impedance Tomography](https://en.wikipedia.org/wiki/Electrical_impedance_tomography) or EIT.
+This problem consists in the reconstruction of the conductivity inside a conductor from measurements of voltages and electrical currents made at the boundary of the conductor.
+I am currently interested in the development of effective reconstruction algorithms using techniques from scattering theory like the Born approximation.
+One of the main challenges is to rigorously define this mathematical object in the case of ill- posed problems like the Calderón problem.
+For recent results in the radial case see this [preprint](https://arxiv.org/abs/2402.06321).